astanciu/tux-syntax/README.md

-# atom-alex-theme-syntax theme
+# tux-syntax theme

-A short description of your theme.
+A gray, muted, Atom syntax theme

 ![A screenshot of your theme](screenshot/screenshot.png)